 Overview

-Nearly every factory, from those making paper towels to cement and glass to canning vegetables, relies on process heat — and currently antiquated, fossil-fueled combustion boilers supply most of it.
+Nearly every factory, from those making paper towels to cement and glass to canning vegetables, relies on process heat — and currently, polluting, fossil-fueled combustion boilers supply most of it.
 The majority of emissions from the manufacturing sector come from burning fossil fuels for heat.
 Boilers providing low-temperature heat — which have the most readily and commercially available clean alternatives — account for 171 million metric tons of CO2 alone.

 We have a historic opportunity to clean up manufacturing by transitioning to zero-emission energy solutions that are available today.